serrachow/UMAP-CSE-182-FINAL/README.md

 umap-tool --output_dir ./out 500_genes.h5ad
 ```

 This command will process the input `.h5ad` file, perform PCA and UMAP transformations, and save the results (both plot and CSV) in the specified output directory.
+Type `Done` when you have finished all setup configurations.

 ## Data